BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

    * **View & Edit a Seed.** While you are storing a seed, you will be able to view it and change its metadata.
    * **Read an OIB.** Each seed (and key) comes with an Identity Block that makes it easy to identify.
 3. **Use a Seed.** You can actively use a seed that is stored in **Gordian Seed Tool** without ever having to export it.
-   * **Answer Requests.** Seed Tool uses the [`crypto-request`/`crypto-response`](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2021-001-request.md) system defined by Blockchain Commons for URs.
+   * **Answer Seed Requests.** Seed Tool uses the [`crypto-request`/`crypto-response`](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2021-001-request.md) system defined by Blockchain Commons for URs.
 This allows Seed Tool to export precisely what's needed by another app.
    * **Sign PSBTs.** Besides just exporting seeds or keys, you can also use your keys to sign PSBTs, responding to a `crypto-request` (or to a `crypto-psbt`, though this is obsolete).
    * **Derive a Key.** Alternatively, you can choose to export specific derived keys on your own, while keeping the seed in the app.
    * **Shard a Seed.** Finally, you can improve the resilience of your seed by sharding it with SSKR and giving out those shares.